OS: Android 11

 Google Pixel 5a review: Verdict

-Although I’m really looking forward to the Pixel 6 later this fall, the Pixel 5a is worth strong consideration if you want the Google software and camera experience for a lower price.
+The Pixel 6 and Pixel 6 Pro introduce more significant changes to Google's phone lineup, but the Pixel 5a is worth strong consideration if you want the Google software and camera experience for a lower price.
 Despite $449 being a $100 hike from last year’s phone, the Pixel 5a delivers almost everything that the $699 Pixel 5 managed, minus the 90Hz display, for $250 less.

 The Pixel 5a’s claim to fame comes down to its cameras, and boy do they deliver.
 This phone runs laps around anything at this price, even the iPhone SE.
 Apple’s budget iPhone isn’t a bad camera phone by any means, but the 5a is just better all around.
 This should come as no surprise to anyone who knows that Pixels regularly feature in our picks for the best camera phones.